-As part of this asses sment, you need to have recorded a minimum of 40 hours of continuing professional • every year for the past six years (or since your graduation), to keep your knowledge and skills up to date Track this in your Cl PD records I confirm I have provide Back d CPD records for each of the past six years (or since my graduation).
-Update
+Professional development As part of this assessment, you need to have recorded a minimum of 40 hours of continuing professional development (CPD) every year for the past six years (or since your graduation), to keep your knowledge and skills up to date.
+Track this in your CPD records I confirm I have provided CPD records for each of the past six years (or since my graduation).
+Back Update